slatedocs/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all communes.
+This endpoint retrieves all communes of given district.

 ### HTTP Request